ray-project/ray_lightning/README.md

 This library also comes with an integration with [Ray Tune](tune.io) for distributed hyperparameter tuning experiments.

 ## Installation
-You can install the master branch of ray_lightning_accelerators like so:
+You can install the master branch of ray_lightning like so:

 `pip install git+https://github.com/ray-project/ray_lightning#ray_lightning`